sundeepbassi/djangopetblog/README.md

 The code added to and modified to the logout and signup templates was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+To create the forms file and to add code to it and to the settings file was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+To install the django-crispy-forms was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.